Implantation inputs

 When does implantation occur?

 Implantation is the stage when a fertilized egg attaches to the uterine lining.
-It usually happens several days after ovulation, so the calculator estimates a likely implantation window instead of pretending there is one exact moment for every cycle.
+It often happens roughly 6 to 10 days after ovulation, but cycle timing varies.
+This calculator gives a likely date range instead of pretending there is one exact day for every person.

 Timing